smythp/bootstrap-tutorial/README.md

-# Bootstrap tutorial Initial Config
+# Bootstrap site with Navbar/Jumbotron

-This branch holds the initial configuration for the Bootstrap site.
+This branch has the navbar and jumbotron configured.